 So, from a "Hey, look at my cool car!" perspective, the new Q60 delivers exactly as a luxury coupe should.
 It also presents strong value for the money, especially on the lower end of its trim level spectrum, and advanced, well-executed safety features are widely available.
 Infiniti has also introduced a turbocharged V6 engine with eyebrow-raising 400 horsepower.
 In pictures and on the spec sheet, there's a lot to like.

 You don't have to pay a fortune to get a luxury-branded vehicle these days.
 The new 2017 Infiniti QX30 is reasonably priced and yet offers you more style and performance than the typical small crossover SUV.
-This all-new model is easy to maneuver around town and features a high-quality interior that looks sharp and comes well equipped.
-It also comes with multiple driver assistance features are available to help keep you safe.
+Read more to learn if the QX30 has everything you're looking for.

 Infiniti considers its all-new 2017 QX30 a combination of coupe, hatchback and crossover.
 The way it straddles these body types can be advantageous.
 From a driver enjoyment perspective, you will find the QX30 more athletic and better handling than a typical SUV.
 Compared to a traditional sedan, the QX30's hatchback design gives you greater versatility, both in terms of its taller ride height and increased cargo capacity.
 Then there's the QX30's coupe-like styling, which helps it look sportier than the typical sedan or crossover.

 In the QX30’s cabin the upscale materials are as good as, if not better than, those of competitive luxury crossover SUVs in this segment.
 Its artistic arrangement is clean enough to have lasting appeal.
 The InTouch multifunction controller on the center console operates most of the QX30's systems except the radio and climate.
 Dials adjust temperature and volume, and logically labeled buttons operate all other adjustments.